Here's How to Get Birth Control Delivered Right to Your Door

 In addition to offering about 45 brands of birth control pills, the NuvaRing, the patch, and emergency contraception, Nurx also offers PrEP for HIV prevention and at-home HPV testing.
 They currently only ship to 21 states but offer free delivery and automatic refills.
 To get a prescription, you can either select the prescription you currently have or get a doctor's advice on which method might work best for you.
 Then you answer a few health questions, the Nurx medical team reviews your request and health history, and a licensed medical provider will write the prescription.
 Boom-soon you'll have BC right at your door.
 They take most insurance (which should knock your cost per month down to $0) but have the option to pay out of pocket as well.
 (P.S.
 Before you start a prescription, read up on the link between blood clots and birth control.)

-Twentyeight Health currently offers service only in New York and New Jersey but offers the same benefits as some of the larger services.
+Twentyeight Health currently offers service only in New York, New Jersey, Pennsylvania, Maryland, and Florida but offers the same benefits as some of the larger services.
 This is a great option if you're new to BC or between docs since you can't transfer in an existing prescription.
 First, you sign up for Twentyeight Health and fill out a medical questionnaire.
 If you want, you can also do a short audio consultation with a doctor for advice.
 Then a doctor reviews your info to confirm your eligibility and writes you a prescription, and you'll have your birth control delivered to your door within two or three days.
 They take cash and most insurance, and they offer most BC pill brands.
-You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance) or $18 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
+You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance or Medicaid) or $18 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
 (Don't forget that the IUD is a birth control option too.)

 HeyDoctor isn't just for birth control: They also offer UTI antibiotics and treatment, acne treatment and prevention, STD testing, cold sore prescription treatment and refills, acute sinus infection treatment, pregnancy testing, metabolic performance analysis, and HIV testing (and that's not even everything!).
 For $15, you complete an online visit with a doctor and can get a prescription for any of the 14 birth control pills offered, the ring, or the patch-no insurance needed.
 Plus, you can chat with the HeyDoctor medical team anytime.
 The downsides: They're only available in 24 states (check with their team to see if HeyDoctor is available where you live) and you have to go through another mail-order pharmacy to get the prescription delivered to your door.
 You have the option of picking it up at a pharmacy IRL too.
 (Related: 9 Healthy Habits That Will *Actually* Help Prevent UTIs)